corbosiny/AIVO-StreetFigherReinforcementLearning/README.md

 ## Introduction

 AIVO is a project aimed at making a training platform using OpenAI Gym-Retro to quickly develop custom AI's trained to play Street Fighter 2 Championship Edition using reinforcement learning techniques.
-The name is a play on EVO, short for the evolutionary championship series.
-AIVO stands for the Artifical Intelligence Championship series.

 ## Milestones
 This project has two main goals developing the training platform and developing the architecture to run community AI tournaments.